Seems OK with me. I read it all the way to the end. Reput. Rhymes with Kaput.

 Interactive Lard.
 Remember the name: one day they will be huge.
 This is the rock band name that Dabbsy Lite v1.2 came up with as a result of a random word search through a dictionary.
-I wouldn’t normally recommend this approach: look what flicking randomly through a discarded Atlas on Wimbledon Common did for Bungo Womble.
-But …
+I wouldn’t normally recommend this approach: look what flicking randomly through a discarded Atlas on Wimbledon Common did for Bungo Womble. …

 Seems OK with me.
 I read it all the way to the end.
 Reput.
 Rhymes with Kaput.